Avios Beginners

 The answer isn’t as straightforward as you’d think

-Booking a seat on a plane using Avios isn’t complicated, but calculating the number of points that you need is.
-Here’s a breakdown of the ways that the points required are calculated and how you can leverage some factors to decrease the points cost.
+Booking a seat using Avios isn’t complicated, but calculating the number of points that you need is.
+Here’s a breakdown of how the points required are calculated and how you can leverage certain factors to reduce the points cost.

 British Airways: Points needed for reward flights

-The number of points you need for a BA flight is based on a number of factors:
+The number of points you need for a BA flight is based on several factors:

 • Where are you flying from, and to